tweag/nickel/doc/manual/typing.md

 #### Plain polymorphism

 Usually, a function like `filter` would be defined in a library.
-In this case, it is good practice to write an explicit type annotations, if only to provide an explicit interface for the consumers of the library.
+In this case, it is good practice to write a type annotation for it, if only to provide an explicit interface for the consumers of the library.
 What should be the type annotation for `filter`?